Parameter Permutation Symmetry in Particle Systems and Random Polymers: Introduction

-Recently a number of other papers investigating symmetries of multiparameter integrable stochastic particle systems and vertex models have appeared \cite{borodin2019shift}, \cite{corwin2020invariance}, \cite{dauvergne2020hidden}, \cite{galashin2020symmetries}.
+Recently a number of other papers investigating symmetries of multiparameter integrable stochastic particle systems and vertex models have appeared \cite{borodin2019shift,corwin2020invariance,dauvergne2020hidden,galashin2020symmetries}.
 So far it is not clear whether those results have any direct connection to the results of the present paper.

-\subsection{Distributional symmetry of the $q$-Hahn TASEP}
+\subsection{Distributional symmetry of the $\boldsymbol q$-Hahn TASEP}

-The most general system we consider is the $q$-Hahn TASEP started from the \emph{step initial configuration} $x_n(0)=-n$, $n=1,2,\ldots $.
+The most general system we consider is the $q$-Hahn TASEP started from the \emph{step initial con\-fi\-gu\-ra\-tion} $x_n(0)=-n$, $n=1,2,\ldots $.
 That is, every site of $\mathbb{Z}_{<0}$ is occupied by a particle, and every site of $\mathbb{Z}_{\ge0}$ is empty.
 Throughout the paper we denote this configuration by $\mathsf{step}$ for short.

-The $q$-Hahn TASEP was introduced in \cite{Povolotsky2013} and studied in \cite{Corwin2014qmunu}, \cite{Veto2014qhahn}, \cite{BCPS2014_arXiv_v4}.
-Its multiparameter deformation appears in \cite{BorodinPetrov2016inhom}.
+The $q$-Hahn TASEP was introduced in~\cite{Povolotsky2013} and studied in~\cite{BCPS2014_arXiv_v4, Corwin2014qmunu,Veto2014qhahn}.
+Its multiparameter deformation appears in~\cite{BorodinPetrov2016inhom}.
 Under this deformation, each particle $x_n$ carries its own parameter $\nu_n\in(0,1)$ which determines the jump distribution of the particle.
-The $q$-Hahn TASEP is a discrete time Markov process on particle configurations in $\mathbb{Z}$.
-At each time step, every particle $x_i$ independently jumps to the right by $j$ steps with probability
+The $q$-Hahn TASEP is a~discrete time Markov process on particle configurations in $\mathbb{Z}$.
+At each time step, every particle~$x_i$ independently jumps to the right by $j$ steps with probability